 We may think of science as something remote from where we live — our hometowns and home states.
 Yet it is just there that science touches our daily lives, in areas as diverse as climate change, technological upheaval, and access to health care.
 This is why science literacy has never been more important — and local and regional journalists have a central role in promoting it.

 A critical part of assuring journalism excellence is to honor it.
-The Victor K. McElheny Award — for outstanding coverage of science, public-health, technology, or environmental issues at the local or regional level — will do just that.
+The Victor K. McElheny Award — for outstanding coverage of science, public-health, technology, or environmental issues at the local or regional level — does just that.
 Sponsored by the Knight Science Journalism program at the Massachusetts Institute of Technology, the award honors the exceptional work done by journalists illuminating issues in their own communities.
-While some science journalism contests have “small market” categories, the McElheny Award will be the only one aimed exclusively at local and regional outlets and it will celebrate such work with a single award of $5,000 and a ceremony hosted by KSJ.
+While some science journalism contests have “small market” categories, the McElheny Award is aimed exclusively at local and regional outlets and celebrates such work with a single award of $5,000 and a ceremony hosted by KSJ.

 The judges are encouraged to honor investigative, community-service, and compelling narrative journalism — journalism that breaks new ground and makes a difference.
 In the words of Victor McElheny: “The prize can help illustrate a continuing contribution to the maximum level of public understanding of what technology and science are achieving, and what these achievements imply for humanity.”